If you’re like most nonprofit leaders, you didn’t get to the top of your organization by burying your nose in nonprofit financial statements.

 Want to see a live breakdown of real-life nonprofit financial statements

-Now you know the basics of five essential financial reports that every nonprofit needs.
+Now you know the basics of the five essential financial reports that every nonprofit needs.

 But nonprofit organizations are often complex financial entities.
 Your size, your activities, and your funding sources will all determine which reports you need to run your business effectively.